About Green Economy

 1) Western Cape Department of Economic Development and Tourism (DEDAT) (through the Green Economy Chief Directorate) is the custodian of the 110% Green platform and responsible for the coordination of the Western Cape green economy strategy (including implementation thereof).
 DEDAT also has a specific focus on energy and on economic water resilience.
 The Green Economy Chief Directorate engages in initiatives that improve the resource resilience of the economy (i.e. by helping businesses to reduce and use energy and water resources more efficiently and to use alternative forms of energy and water sources).

 2) The Western Cape Department of Agriculture is responsible for undertaking green economy initiatives in the agricultural sector.
 The agricultural sector is an important focus due to the significant greenhouse gas emissions created by the sector as well as the polluting impacts of pesticides, chemical and fertilisers, which have negative impacts on humans and natural ecosystems.
-The Department of Agriculture’s initiatives aimed at sustainable agriculture that minimizes impacts on natural resources and avoids or reduces pollution are run primarily under the SmartAgri Plan and are showcased through its GreenAgri Platform.
+The Department of Agriculture’s initiatives aimed at sustainable agriculture that minimizes impacts on natural resources and avoids or reduces pollution.
+The green economy initiatives are run primarily under the SmartAgri Plan and are showcased through its GreenAgri Platform.

 To see key green economy resources (strategy documents, research publications etc.) from these departments visit the Resources page here.